Please read my blog's comment policy here.

 5. In IE10, we updated IE to behave like other browsers when following redirects when the original URL contained a fragment.
 However, a corner-case was missed and IE10/IE11 do not behave the same as other browsers when a chain of two or more redirects is processed and one of the redirects in the middle introduces a URL fragment.

 6. IE11 introduced a regression where users InPrivate can be unmasked.
 This is a regression from IE10 and should be fixed.
+Update: This was quietly fixed in a monthly update.

 7. IE10 introduced a regression where proxy settings changes are lost.
 This is very irritating for Fiddler users and impacts other customers too.
+Still repros in Windows 10 Preview.

 I suspect I’ll be adding to my wishlist over time.
 If you have succinct straightforward suggestions for additions, please sound off in the comments below!